paprikaf/blog-app/README.md

 # micro-services
-Blog app using micro-services architecture with React, nodeJS, Docker and kubernetes
+simple webapp using micro-services architecture with React, nodeJS, Docker and kubernetes